Beta Glucan for boosting your immune system

 Q: Is beta glucan safe to take with other medicines?

 A: Yes.
-The Transfer Point brand, when taken with prescription drugs, has no known adverse effects.
 In fact, research shows Beta 1, 3-D Glucan enhances the effectiveness of many drugs, including anti-infection, cholesterol-lowering, and chemotherapy drugs.
-However, make sure you do not take it with immunosuppressants (for transplant patients)
+However, speak with your doctor before taking Beta Glucan if you are on immunosuppressants.

 Q : Do you think that beta-glucans have a place in the medicine of the future?